cloudant/CDTDatastore/doc/index-query.md

 `kCDTQueryOptionDescending` and the value `true` to sort ascending or descending.
 If neither option is used, then the default is ascending.

+The value passed as `kCDTQueryOptionSortBy` must be an index rather than a field in the returned documents.
 The ordering is determined by the underlying SQL type of the index.

 `kCDTQueryOptionOffset` and `kCDTQueryOptionLimit` can be used to page through results, which can be useful when presenting information in a GUI.
 In this example we present 10 results at a time: